nekrut/BMMB554/2025/hm1.md

 ### Think of which organism you want to do analsys with

 The organism choice is really up to you but you need to know `taxId` of your organism.
-To get `taxId`:
+To get `taxId` use example below.
+IN the example we use an organism called "[Somali wild ass](https://en.wikipedia.org/wiki/Somali_wild_ass)":

 To retrieve the NCBI TaxID for the Somali wild ass using the NCBI Taxonomy website, follow these steps: